fetometo/windowgen-documentation/docs/source/parameters.rst

         :height: 320
         :align: center

+- Frame Only
-- Frame Only: Disables sashes leaving only the frame with glass.
+    Disables sashes leaving only the frame with glass.

     .. image:: images/03_parameters_frame.gif
         :alt: Frame Only